Save on your purchases

 Page 1 of 2

 Although ceramic tiles may look similar to porcelain tiles, they are quite different in the way that they are manufactured.
-The main difference between ceramic and porcelain tiles is that a porcelain tile is much denser and less porous; this makes it ideal for use in the bathroom and kitchen floors.
+The main difference between ceramic and porcelain tiles is that porcelain tile is much denser and less porous.
+This makes it ideal for use in the bathroom and kitchen floors.

-Another important difference is that unlike ceramic tiles, with porcelain tiles the colour runs right through the tile and in addition to them being very hard wearing, any wear or chips to the tile will be difficult to see.
-We stock a vast selection of porcelain tiles here whether you’re looking for tiles for your whole bathroom, walls, floor, splash back or feature wall.
+Another important difference is that, unlike ceramic tiles.
+With porcelain tiles, the colour runs right through the tile and in addition to them being very hard-wearing.
+Any wear or chips to the tile will be difficult to see.
+We stock a vast selection of porcelain tiles here whether you’re looking for tiles for your whole bathroom.
+Walls, floor, splashback or feature wall.

-As an approved retailer of Villeroy & Bosch products, we are able to show an example of forty different porcelain tiles which are suitable for both floors as well as walls.
-The illustrations on the web pages show that having a luxury bathroom is now in reach of us all.
+As an approved retailer of Villeroy & Bosch products.
+We are able to show an example of forty different porcelain tiles which are suitable for both floors as well as walls.
+The illustrations on the web pages show that having a luxury bathroom is now within reach of us all.

-Glass Tiles Glass tiles are increasing their popularity in both the bathroom as well as the kitchen thanks to the breakthrough in modern technology.
-The glass tile will impart intense colour and reflect light, and naturally, they are completely imperviousness to water.
+Glass Tiles Glass tiles are increasing their popularity in both the bathroom as well as the kitchen.
+Thanks to the breakthrough in modern technology.
+The glass tile will impart intense colour and reflect light.
+Naturally, they are completely impervious to water.
 The richness, depth and colour of glass tiles often create stunning, original effects.

 The colour is produced by imparting the print to the back of the tile.